What is a DCO/HPA/AMAX?

 The prompt will only appear if the drive has DCO features.
 If WipeDrive does not detect that the drive has DCO features, it will not show the prompt and you can continue on as normal.

-If the drive is DCO locked (and the lock is not removed prior to wiping), WIpeDrive will not be able to wipe the sectors that are locked.
-WipeDrive is not able to detect how many sectors (if any) are behind the DCO lock.
+If the drive is DCO locked (and the lock is not removed prior to wiping), WipeDrive is not able to detect how many sectors (if any) are behind the DCO lock.
 It is possible that WipeDrive is still wiping the entire drive, but the only way to know is to compare the sector size of the drive to the sectors WipeDrive wiped.
 While rare, there may be information stored on the DCO.
 If so, that information will persist on the drive unless the DCO is removed and WipeDrive can access the entire drive.
+Removing the DCO Lock is the only way of knowing what the current DCO Configurations are for the drive.

 For any additional questions or concerns, please contact Support here or chat with us on our Live Chat during regular business hours.